OpenDICOMweb/core/README.md

-# system
+# Core

-The foundation of the ODW SDK.
+The foundation library of the ODW SDK.

 It supports:
 1. errors